 Our operating entities' operations are subject to and affected by PRC laws and regulations.
 The primary governmental regulation regulating the Internet security equipment industry in the PRC is the Cybersecurity Law, which governs entities providing "critical information infrastructure."
 This statute provides basic protections for Internet users, such as not selling individual's data to other companies without the user's permission and not knowingly distributing malware.
 This law at present is only in draft form, but is expected to be adopted in the near future.
 Our wholly owned subsidiaries and our VIE and its subsidiaries are required to have, and each has, a business license issued by the PRC State Administration for Market Regulation and its local counterparts.
-In addition, major PRC regulations applicable to our products and services and the Internet security industry include Computer Information System Security Specific Product Testing and Sales License Management Method (Ministry of Public Security Order No. 32) ("Order 32") and Internet Security Protection Technology Measures Provision (Ministry of Public Security Order No. 82) ("Order 82").
+In addition, major PRC regulations applicable to our products and services and the Internet security industry of Public Security Order No. 32) ("Order 32") and Internet Security Protection Technology Measures Provision (Ministry of Public Security Order No. 82) ("Order 82").
 Order 32 sets forth the license requirement for Internet security products providers and related approval procedures of license applications.
 Order 82 specifies certain security measures Internet service providers shall take to ensure Internet security.
 Providers of ISP connecting service and Internet-based data processing service are within the scope of Order 82.
 Shuhai Beijing has received the required license under Order 32 and it is currently being renewed.

 The Regulations on Mergers and Acquisitions of Domestic Companies by Foreign Investors, or the M&A Rules, adopted by six PRC regulatory agencies in 2006 and amended in 2009, requires an overseas special purpose vehicle formed for listing purposes through acquisitions of PRC domestic companies and controlled by PRC companies or individuals to obtain the approval of the China Securities Regulatory Commission, or CSRC prior to the listing and trading of such special purpose vehicle's securities on an overseas stock exchange.
 Substantial uncertainty remains regarding the scope and applicability of the M&A Rules to offshore special purpose vehicles.
-Although we believe that CSRC's approval is not required for the listing and trading of our common stock on Nasdaq in the context of this offering, we cannot assure you that relevant PRC governmental agencies, including the CSRC, would reach the same conclusion as we do.
+Although we believe that CSRC's approval is not required for the listing and trading of our common stock on Nasdaq in the context of this offering, we cannot assure you that relevant PRC governmental agencies, including the China Securities regulatory Commission ("CSRC"), would reach the same conclusion as we do.
+There is a possibility that laws, regulations, or policies in the PRC could change rapidly in the future.
+Any future action by the PRC government expanding the categories of industries and companies whose foreign securities offerings are subject to review by the CSRC could significantly limit or completely hinder our ability to offer or continue to offer securities to investors and could cause the value of such securities to significantly decline or be worthless.